Shankar Tucker: Early life and education

-He was born as Ambrose Tucker to sculptor William G. Tucker, and his artist wife, Pamela "Kamini" Avril.
+He was born as Ambrose Tucker to sculptor William G. Tucker, and his artist wife, Kamini Avril.
 He grew up in Ashfield, Massachusetts.
 He has a younger sister, Akshaya Avril Tucker (born 1992), a cellist and a trained Indian Classical dancer, who has collaborated with him on his compositions.
 Shankar was the name given to him as a young child by “Amma” – the spiritual leader and renowned humanitarian Mata Amritanandamayi (his family are devotees) on her US tour, and he has gone by it ever since.

 When he was young, he wanted to play the saxophone, but since his grandfather could teach him, his parents pushed him toward clarinet.
 He started to learn classical clarinet at age 10.
 He attended the Pioneer Valley Performing Arts Charter Public School.
 At 15, he discovered his fascination for Indian classical music when he first heard Remember Shakti (album), by John McLaughlin, Zakir Hussain, Vikku Vinayakram and Hariprasad Chaurasia.

 He earned a scholarship to the New England Conservatory of Music in 2006 from an appearance on From the Top, the nationally syndicated youth radio show.
 He became deeply interested in improvisation, both in jazz and classical Indian music, while he continued to study and perform Western classical music at such venues as Symphony Hall, Boston and Jordan Hall.
 At the Conservatory he studied with Tom Martin of the Boston Symphony Orchestra, while the sitar player Peter Row taught him the fundamentals of Indian classical performance.
 On graduating from the Conservatory in 2010 as a Bachelor of Clarinet Classical Performance, Classical Music, he was awarded a grant by the Frank Huntingdon Beebe Fund to pursue his ambition to adapt the clarinet to Indian classical performance.
 He was accepted as a student by the world-famous Hindustani flute player Hariprasad Chaurasia at his Vrindaban Gurukul in Mumbai in the summer of 2010.